Native contract

 budget target

-FFI crossings per steady frame one (frame(buttons); no ops when nothing changed)
+FFI crossings per steady frame one (frame(buttons, analog?, touches?); no mutation ops when nothing changed)

 DrawList draw calls ≤ ~40 sceGuDrawArray calls